 UHS implemented its innovative Mentoring Program in the Fall of 2012, when the Class of 2016 entered ninth grade.
-This year, with the incoming Class of 2020, each student in the school will have a mentor.
+Today, every student in the school has a mentor.
 Sometimes described as "augmented advising," modeled on coaching relationships, the mentoring program aims to promote growth and help students sustain excellence throughout their time at UHS and beyond.

 The goals of our mentoring program are as follows:

 - To create an environment in which every student is connected, engaged, and fully known, allowing each individual to thrive at UHS.

 - To intentionally and systematically support all students in meeting the challenges of the academic program they have chosen.

 - To ensure that each student graduates with well-developed capacities for self-awareness, self-care, compassion for others, and citizenship—in college and beyond.